temporalio/documentation/docs/content/why-temporal.md

 Temporal reconfigures the use of services, databases, cron jobs, and queues into the Temporal Platform.
 The Temporal Platform addresses these failures head on and right out the box.

-In a traditional system the service exists to spawn function executions.
+In a traditional system, the service exists to spawn function executions.
 The Temporal Platform exists to facilitate <preview page={WhatIsAWorkflowExecution}>Workflow Executions</preview>.

 <CenteredImage